 Rohn isn’t the only inspiring entrepreneur you’ll find.
 There are many more to motivate you, starting with the following.

 Andrew Carnegie, a Scottish immigrant born into a poor family, worked in factories as a child and went to bed hungry, but his life improved when his family moved to Pennsylvania.
 Starting from the bottom, he worked his way up to superintendent of the Pennsylvania Railroad Co.
 Then, with grit and ambition, he started a slew of his own companies, including the prominent Carnegie Steel.
-He also invested in lucrative car companies and oil reserves.
+He also invested in lucrative ventures including iron works and oil.
 Believing that “the man who dies rich dies disgraced,” he became one of the largest donors to libraries and schools across America.

-Branded as the first African American millionaire, Madam C.J.
-Walker, originally Sarah Breedlove, was born in 1867 and was the first in her family to be born free.
-Observing common hair problems within her community, she started her own business geared toward African American locks.
+Widely recognized as one of the first female self-made millionaires in America, Madam C.J.
+Walker, originally Sarah Breedlove, was born on December 23, 1867, and was the first in her family to be born free.
+Observing common hair problems within her community, she started her own business geared toward African American hair care.
 With her determination, critical thinking abilities and shrewd business practices, she found entrepreneurial success and satisfied both her customers and her pockets with her efforts.

-Michigan-born Henry Ford grew up with money but understood hard work.
-After spending time as an apprentice at the Detroit Dry Dock Co., Ford pitched his business idea for the first automobile to Thomas Edison in 1891.
-Highly impressed, Edison allowed Ford to build two prototypes in his warehouse.
-Shortly thereafter, Ford established the Detroit Automobile Co., which didn’t last.
-After that, the Cadillac Motor Car Co. was established, but that also failed.
-Finally, on Ford’s third attempt, he built the Ford Motor Co., which was worth $273.3 billion in sales in 2023.
+Michigan-born Henry Ford grew up on a farm but understood hard work.
+After spending time working with machinery in Detroit, Ford met Thomas Edison at an Edison company event in 1896, where he described his gasoline-powered automobile.
+Highly impressed, Edison encouraged Ford to continue his work.
+Ford established the Detroit Automobile Co. in 1899, which didn’t last.
+After that, the Henry Ford Co. was established, but Ford departed — and that company was later reorganized into Cadillac.
+Finally, in 1903, he founded the Ford Motor Co., which reported approximately $187.3 billion in revenue in 2025.
 If there’s anything to learn from Ford, it’s to use failure as a stepping stone to success.

 Oprah Winfrey endured many hardships from an early age.
-She grew up impoverished, suffered sexual abuse at age 9, became a teenage mother and then lost her child when she was 14.
-But Winfrey had gained a fresh outlook on life before starring in her first show in 1983.
-She established a multimedia company called Harpo Studios five years later and then the Oprah Winfrey Network in 2011.
-Her net worth is currently $3 billion.
+She grew up impoverished, suffered sexual abuse at age 9, became a teenage mother and then lost her child as an infant.
+But Winfrey had gained a fresh outlook on life before starring in her first nationally syndicated show in 1986.
+She established a multimedia company called Harpo Studios in 1988 and then the Oprah Winfrey Network in 2011.
+As of 2025, her net worth is estimated at approximately $3 billion.
 She could have given up and remained paralyzed by her pain but, instead, she stood as an example to let adversity serve as motivation to reach new heights.

-Kimberlee Leonard and Christy Rutherford contributed to this article.
+Kimberlee Leonard and Christy Rutherford contributed to the reporting and writing in this article.